Additionally, you can also find a directory of ready-to-use resume examples like journalist resume, actor resumes, etc.

 - Include specific examples of your responsibilities and accomplishments in previous roles

-- Use strong and relevant action verbs used for paralegal position to describe your responsibilities and achievements, such as “conducted,” “prepared,” and “coordinated”.
+- Use strong and relevant action verbs used for the paralegal position to describe your responsibilities and achievements, such as “conducted,” “prepared,” and “coordinated”.

 Layout, Format, and Structure

-Here are some tips to improve the layout of your real estate paralegal resume:
+Tips to improve the layout of your real estate paralegal resume:

 - Include white space to make your resume more visually appealing and easier to read.